 - a) Whenever any applicable groundwater standards under 35 Ill.
 Adm.
-Code-620.Subpart D are exceeded, this exceedence is confirmed pursuant to Section-841.300 of this Part, the owner and operator has not made an alternative cause-demonstration pursuant to Section 841.305 of this Part, and the owner or operator-elects to close the unit(s), thet The-owner or operator shall close the unit according to the following schedule: - 1) Category 1: Impact to Existing Potable Water Supply - A) Category 1 applies where an existing potable water supply well or is impacted by a release attributable to the unit.
+Code 620.Subpart D are exceeded, this exceedence is confirmed pursuant to Section 841.300 of this Part, the owner and operator has not made an alternative cause demonstration pursuant to Section 841.305 of this Part, and the owner or operator-elects to close the unit(s), the owner or operator shall close the unit according to the following schedule: - 1) Category 1: Impact to Existing Potable Water Supply - A) Category 1 applies where an existing potable water supply well is impacted by a release attributable to the unit.
 An existing potable water supply is impacted if the level of a contaminant attributable to a release from the unit exceeds an applicable groundwater standard in 35 Ill.
 Adm.
 Code 620.Subpart D within the setback of an existing potable water supply well. - B) If the unit meets the criteria for Category 1, the owner or operator must take immediate steps to mitigate the impact to any existing potable water supply.
-The owner or operator of the unit shall act to replace the water supply with a supply of equal or better quality and quantity within 30 days of notice that such impact has occurred. - C) If Category 1 applies, owner or operator shall submit a closure plan to the Agency that meets Section 841.410 of this Part within 180 days from the submission of groundwater monitoring results confirming the impact.
-The Tthe unit shall be closed within two years of the Agency's approval of the closure plan, or within two years of notice that an impact on an existing potable water supply has occurred, whichever occurs later, unless the Agency approves a longer timeline.
+The owner or operator of the unit shall act to replace the water supply with a supply of equal or better quality and quantity within 30 days of notice that such impact has occurred. - C) If Category 1 applies, owner or operator shall submit a closure plan to the Agency that meets Section 841.410 of this Part within 180days from the submission of groundwater monitoring resultsconfirming the impact.
+The Tthe unit shall be closed within two years of the Agency's approval of the closure plan, or within two years of notice that a release attributable to the unit caused an impact on an existing potable water supply has occurred, whichever occurs later, unless the Agency approves a longer timeline.

-2) Category 2: Inactive Other Units-
+2) Category 2: Inactive-Other Units-

-- A) Unless Category 1 applies or 4 apply, Category 2 applies where the unit is inactive.
-For the purposes of this Part, a unit is considered inactive if it has not received coal combustion waste, or leachate from coal combustion waste within the most recent period of eighteen months. - B) If the unit is inactive, a closure plan must be submitted to the Agency within 180 days from the submission of groundwater monitoring results confirming an exceedence of the applicable groundwater quality standards attributable to a release from a unitat an approved compliance point.
-The unit shall be closed within five years of the Agency's approval of the closure plan, or within five years from the submission of groundwater monitoring results confirming an exceedence of the applicable groundwater quality standard attributable to a release from the unit at an approved compliance point, whichever occurs later unless the Agencyapproves a longer timeline.
-The requirement to close the impoundment following the exceedence of an applicable groundwater quality standard is waived if no groundwater quality standard is exceeded for four consecutive quarters following the groundwater monitoring results confirming the exceedence. -
+- A) Unless Category 1 appliesor 4 apply, Category 2 applies. where the unit is inactive.
+For the purposes of this Part, a unit is considered inactive if it has not received coal combustion waste, or leachatefrom coal combustion waste within the most recent period ofeighteen months. - If the unit is inactive, a closure plan must be submitted to the B) Agency within 180 days from the submission of groundwater monitoring results confirming an exceedence of the applicable groundwater quality standards attributable to a release from a unit at an approved compliance point.
+The unit shall be closed within five years of the Agency's approval of the closure plan, or within five years from the submission of groundwater monitoring results confirming an exceedence of the applicable groundwater quality standard attributable to a release from the unit at an approved compliance point, whichever occurs later.unless the Agency approves a longer timeline.
+The Agency may allow up to ten years for closure by removal of CCW and leachate in accordance with a closure plan approved by the Agency.
+The requirement to close the impoundment following the exceedence of an applicable groundwater quality standard is waived if: - i) no groundwater quality standard applicable at the time of the exceedence is exceeded for four consecutive quarters during the five years following the groundwater monitoring results confirming the exceedence; or - ii) the unit meets the requirements of Section 841.450 within five years following the groundwater monitoring results confirming the exceedence.e.